-Has my trademark application been rejected?
+Has your trademark application been rejected?

-When is a response due?
+When is an Office Action response due?

 Will an Office Action response require additional USPTO government fees?

-Possibly.
+Unless payment is required for additional classes of goods or services, most Office Actions will not require further USPTO fees.
 If the examining attorney suggests a modified identification of goods/services that spans multiple classes, you may have to pay additional USPTO filing fees for each additional class that was not covered in your initial filing payment.
 Of course, you can also choose to delete certain goods or services to avoid additional classes, thereby avoiding additional government fees.

 Can Office Actions be avoided or minimized?